 Over the years, K. Ryan Proctor has engaged in diverse research pertaining to health, inequality, and criminology.
 His research has appeared in Social Forces, Journal of Men's Studies, Journal of Higher Education, Review of Higher Education, Sociological Forum, and the American Journal of Physical Anthropology.
-His recent book, Mechanistic Criminology, is currently in press with the Routledge Taylor & Francis Group.
+His recent book, Mechanistic Criminology, was published in 2019.
 His interest in these three disparate areas is driven by a desire to understand how the mechanisms underlying social structures constrain and enable human behavior.

 K. Ryan Proctor is currently associate professor of criminology and sociology in Avila University's Department of Criminology and Justice Studies.